-- No base pay increase for our CEO - No change in the target compensation levels for our CEO's performance based compensation - Payout under our annual bonus plan of 110.71% of target versus 100.00% of target in 2016 - Payout under our long-term incentive plan of 93.75% of target in 2017 versus 146.29% of target in 2016
+- No base pay increase for any of our NEOs - No change in the target compensation levels for any of our NEO's performance based compensation - Payout under our annual bonus plan of 125% of target - Payout under our long-term incentive plan at 100% of target based on plan results achieving 90% of target payout and the Compensation Committee exercising the discretion provided under the plan to increase the payout for each of our NEOs to 100% - Payment of a supplemental cash bonus to Ms. Becker and Mr. Guglielmone in the amount of \$50,000 each